 - Home care: including cleaning costs and general maintenance labor costs

 - Yard maintenance

 While many expect to receive monetary compensation for their physical injuries, many do not know that you can also sue for property damage, as well.
 For example, if you were injured in a car accident, you may be able to include your vehicle in with your other monetary losses.
-Or, if you smashed your laptop in a slip and fall accident, you may also receive full compensation for that cost, as well.
+Or, if you smashed your laptop in a slip and fall accident, you may also receive full compensation for it.

-You’ll need to speak with an experienced personal injury attorney to see how property damage or losses will affect your claim for special damages.
+Speak with an experienced personal injury attorney about how property damage or losses will affect your claim for special damages.

 Speak With an Experienced Personal Injury Lawyer for Special Damages Calculations